This course has reached its maximum capacity. You are kindly encouraged to register in the next edition, from 11 September to 13 October 2017

 The self-paced components and discussion forum for each week of the course are designed and structured on UNKampus, UNSSC’s Learning Platform.

 - Week 1 (for all participants) – Effective document drafting I: process and getting started.
-This session will provide participants with the pre-writing strategies and considerations required to be able to begin writing a first draft with a clear sense of direction, message and voice.
-Basic linguistic considerations (e.g. circumlocutions, unnecessary words) will also be introduced.
+Pre-writing strategies and considerations (including linguistic considerations) required to write a first draft with a clear sense of direction, message and voice.

 - Week 2 (for all participants) – Effective document drafting II: the linguistic jungle.
-This session will provide participants with some approaches, techniques and skills to express a simple or complex idea with maximum clarity.
-More linguistic issues (e.g. nominalizations, passive voice) will be addressed.
-Emphasis is always on reader-friendliness, but not at the expense of professionalism.
-The goal is to be able to draft text that a reader needs to read only once, and can understand fully and easily.
+Approaches, techniques and skills to express an idea with maximum clarity.
+Emphasis on reader-friendliness, but not at the expense of professionalism.
+Additional linguistic issues (e.g. nominalizations, passive voice) will be addressed.

 - Week 3:

-- For general writing skills participants – A focus on emails.
-This session will cover the nuts and bolts of email composition.
+- For general writing skills participants – Composition of emails.
 Topics will include: formulating the appropriate subject line, opening and closing; internal versus external communication; determining the appropriate tone/degree of formality; the human touch above all.

 - For report writing skills participants – Dense, denser, densest.
-This session will address some of the most common linguistic constructions that make a reader or longer documents shut down.
-They include: too many ideas in a sentence; misleading headings and topic sentences; lack of parallelism in lists; and “buzz words” devoid of substance.
+Exploring most common linguistic constructions and pitfalls that make a reader or longer documents shut down.

 - Week 4:

-- For general writing skills participants – Getting it right.
-This session will cover how to best organize complex information in an email, how to draft emails that contain negative messages, the indispensable art of diplomacy, and “me” versus “you” correspondence.
+- For general writing skills – Getting it right.
+How to best organize complex information in an email; draft emails that contain negative messages; diplomacy; and “me” versus “you” correspondence.

-- For report writing skills participants – Beyond text: structure, format and graphics.
-This session will highlight the importance of a reader-friendly structure and format, and the underuse, use – and abuse – of charts, graphs, tables, text boxes and photographs.
-The thorny issue of acronyms will also be addressed.
+- For report writing skills – Beyond text: structure, format and graphics.
+Importance of a reader-friendly structure and format, and the underuse, use – and abuse – of acronyms, charts, graphs, tables, text boxes and photographs.

 - Week 5:

-- For general writing skills participants – Reviewing your work and basic email etiquette.
-This session will provide participants with a systematic way to review their work to ensure structural coherence, linguistic clarity, and compelling messages.
-The session will close with a recap and a checklist of email etiquette.
+- For general writing skills – Reviewing your work and basic email etiquette.
+Quality assurance techniques to ensure structural coherence, linguistic clarity, and compelling messages.

-- For report writing skills participants – Revising and refining your work.
-This session will provide participants with a systematic, three-tiered methodology for reviewing their work to ensure structural integrity and attractiveness, linguistic clarity, compelling messages, and the like.
-Proofreading techniques will also be addressed to ensure that documents are as error-free as possible.
+- For report writing skills – Revising and refining your work.
+Methodologies to ensure structural integrity and attractiveness, linguistic clarity, compelling messages and proofreading techniques.

 All UN personnel (P and GS staff) at headquarters and field locations.